Calendar of Events

 14 – Saturday

-10a Language Hoax Discussion.
-We will be reading The Language Hoax: Why the World Looks the Same in Any Language by John McWhorter, one chapter per week.
+10a How You Say It Discussion.
+We will be reading How You Say It: Why We Judge Others by the Way They Talk – and the Costs of This Hidden Bias by Katherine D. Kinzler, one chapter per week.
 Come to the discussion with your questions and observations.
-Join us for one, a few, or all meetings.
-This week we’re reading Chapter 6: Respect for Humanity.
+This is pretty low-key, expect to learn something and to have fun.
+Join us for one, a few, or all chapters.
+This week we’re reading Chapter 4: Deep Talk.
 This is a Zoom event.
 The login details are listed on Meetup.
 Hosted by Pia Smith.
 PC (RSE Sa)

 15 – Sunday